zuman989/Dialogue-Dataset-Analyzer/README.md

-# Dialogue Dataset Analyzer
+##Dialogue Dataset Analyzer
-An NLP-powered Python project that analyzes dialogue datasets and extracts speaker personas.

-## Features
+A Python-based NLP tool for analyzing dialogue datasets and extracting persona traits and conversational patterns.

+##Features
-- Sentiment analysis
+Sentiment analysis using VADER
-- Speaker behavior analysis
+Speaker behavior analysis
-- Persona trait extraction
+Persona trait extraction from dialogue
+Turn-taking and interaction pattern analysis
-- Generates HTML and JSON reports
+Generates structured reports in HTML and JSON formats

-## How to Run
+##Tech Stack
+Python
+spaCy
+NLTK (including VADER)
+Pandas
+Matplotlib
+HTML

+##What it does

+This project processes dialogue datasets to identify patterns in how people communicate.
+It looks at sentiment, language use, and interaction structure to infer behavioral traits and persona characteristics.

+It can be used for:

+analyzing conversational data
+understanding dialogue behavior
+supporting chatbot or conversational AI development

+##How to run

+Clone the repository and install dependencies:

+git clone <your-repo-link>
+cd Dialogue-Dataset-Analyzer
+pip install -r requirements.txt

-Run main analysis:
+Run the analysis:

 python main.py

-Generate report:
+Generate reports:

 python report.py

-## Project Structure
+##Project structure

-data/ - dataset
+data/       input datasets
-reports/ - output files
+reports/    generated outputs
-src/ - core logic
+src/        core logic
-main.py - runs analysis
+main.py     runs analysis
-report.py - generates reports
+report.py   generates reports

-## Tech Used

-- Python
-- spaCy (NLP processing)
-- NLTK (text processing)
-- VADER Sentiment Analysis
-- Pandas (data handling)
-- Matplotlib (visualization)
-- HTML (report generation)

-## Author
+##Future work
+Improve visualization and reporting
+Add support for larger datasets
+Extend persona modeling capabilities
+Explore integration with LLM-based systems

+##Author

 Zuman